AlirezaAmini81/Adversarial-Feature-Pairing-with-GAIRAT/README.md

 (https://openreview.net/forum?id=iAX0l6Cz8ub) (ICLR oral)<br/>
 *Jingfeng Zhang, Jianing Zhu, Gang Niu, Bo Han, Masashi Sugiyama and Mohan Kankanhalli*

+# AFP_GAIRAT: Adversarial Feature Pairing with Geometry-Aware Instance-Reweighted Adversarial Training

+This repository contains the implementation and evaluation of AFP_GAIRAT, a novel method that integrates Adversarial Feature Pairing (AFP) with Geometry-Aware Instance-Reweighted Adversarial Training (GAIRAT) to enhance the adversarial robustness of neural networks.

+## Overview

+AFP_GAIRAT combines the strengths of GAIRAT and a unique approach called Adversarial Feature Pairing (AFP) to create a more robust defense against adversarial attacks.
+While GAIRAT focuses on assigning instance-specific weights based on their geometric properties, AFP ensures that the features of natural and adversarial examples remain close.
+Together, these methods form AFP_GAIRAT, which achieves superior adversarial robustness.

+## Contents

+- Report.pdf: Detailed explanation of the AFP_GAIRAT method, experimental setup, and results.
+- Code: Python implementation of the AFP_GAIRAT method.
+- Experiments: Scripts and configurations used for running the experiments on the MNIST and CIFAR-10 datasets.
+- Results: Output and analysis of the experiments, including accuracy and adversarial robustness metrics.

+## Method: AFP_GAIRAT

+### Adversarial Feature Pairing (AFP)

+AFP aims to minimize the feature space distance between natural and adversarial examples.
+This method adds a term to the loss function to ensure that the features of natural and adversarial examples are paired closely together, enhancing the model's robustness to adversarial attacks.

+### Geometry-Aware Instance-Reweighted Adversarial Training (GAIRAT)

+GAIRAT assigns weights to training instances based on their distance from the decision boundary.
+Instances closer to the boundary receive higher weights, making the model focus more on these critical examples during training.

+### Key Components

+- Instance Reweighting: Instances are weighted according to their distance from the decision boundary, as in GAIRAT.
+- Feature Pairing: The features for natural and adversarial examples are paired to minimize their difference, enhancing robustness.

+## Results

+### MNIST

+- AFP_GAIRAT: Demonstrates significant improvements in adversarial robustness while maintaining competitive natural accuracy.

+### CIFAR-10

+- AFP_GAIRAT: Shows substantial enhancement in robustness against adversarial attacks, outperforming other methods in robustness metrics.

+## How to Use

 ## What is the nature of adversarial training?
 Adversarial training employs adversarial data for updating the models.
 For more details of the nature of adversarial training, refer to this [FAT's GitHub](https://github.com/zjfheart/Friendly-Adversarial-Training) for the preliminary. <br/>